-Sancti Spiritus is a city on the road between Ciego de Ávila and Trinidad, and has the oldest church in Cuba.
-At the time I visited it there were many festivities talking place, so the streets were filled with people and stalls with food and drinks.
+Sancti Spiritus is a city on the road between Ciego de Ávila and Trinidad and has the oldest church in Cuba.
+At the time I visited it there were many festivities taking place, so the streets were filled with people and stalls with food and drinks.
 The city of Sancti Spiritus was founded by Diego Velázquez de Cuéllar in 1514.

 Cayo Jutias in Bahía de Santa Lucía is a beach in the northern part of the island of Cuba.
 White sand beaches and crystal clear water.
 This beach is called Cayo Jutias, which is basically the name of a small island off the coast of Santa Lucía.